orangejuice/blog/data/activity/movie-先性后爱-2017/record.en.md

 date: 2022-10-08 21:09:40+08:00
 douban:
   rating: 5.4
-  subtitle: 2017 / South Korea / Erotica
+  subtitle: 2017 / South Korea / Erotic
 ---

-The acting is quite commendable.
-Ignore the logical loopholes and the movie comes off as relaxed and fun.
-It's about an underwear design company, a handsome male department head, and a beautiful female colleague with sexual innuendos galore.
-The male lead uses a magical weapon to win over his desired female co-worker.
-This aspect is quite intriguing.
-Actually, this magic weapon is just a packaged aphrodisiac which only allowed him to sleep with his female colleague, but didn't make her fall for him.
-Only after satisfying his physical desires and thus gaining some confidence, he starts expressing his love through his actions, eventually winning over his female colleague's heart.
+The acting is quite engaging; if you don't fuss over the logic, the movie is quite relaxing and fun to watch.
+Set in a lingerie design company, featuring a handsome male department head and a beautiful female colleague, the sexual innuendos are plentiful.
+The male lead uses a "magical weapon" to win over his desired female colleague, which is quite an interesting point.
+This "magical weapon" is essentially just repackaged aphrodisiac, used to sleep with his colleague rather than make her fall in love with him.
+Only after fulfilling his physical desires and gaining some confidence, he begins to take actions towards love, eventually winning his colleague's heart.